Evviva Maria

 Evviva Maria is a usual thanksgiving cry used by Roman Catholics as an expression of popular devotion in honor of the Blessed Virgin Mary.
-It is a devotion promoted by a hymn composed by Capuchin friar Leonard of Port-Maurice at the beginning of the 18th century and associated with the devotion the Holy Name of Jesus and the Holy Name of Mary encouraged by various Popes since the time of Pius VI.
+It is a devotion promoted by a hymn composed by an Order of Friars Minor Observant Franciscan, Leonard of Port-Maurice at the beginning of the 18th century and associated with the devotion the Holy Name of Jesus and the Holy Name of Mary encouraged by various Popes since the time of Pius VI.

 History

 Origin

 Leonard of Port Maurice, who died in 1751, appears to be the first to have composed a full-length hymn entitled Evviva Maria as praises in honour of the Virgin Mary with 39 verses.
 It was published in 1854 from his archives at the Convent of Saint Bonaventure on the Palatine Hill in Rome during the process of his canonization which concluded in 1867, by which time it had already become widely popular.

 In 1750, using Evviva Maria as a refrain and inspired by Porto Maurizio, Alphonsus de' Liguori wrote a poem with only ten verses on the Death of Mary, commemorated yearly by Roman Catholics on the solemnity of the Assumption of the Virgin Mary on 15 August.
 It was published in The Glories of Mary which became a classic book in the field of Roman Catholic mariology.
 While the refrain is the same, the verses are completely different; while Saint Leonard focused on the life of Jesus as seen through the eyes of Mary, Liguori focused entirely on the Assumption of the Virgin Mary.